Crosley Broadcasting Corporation: WLW- call letters

-By the 1970s, the Crosley name had ceased to exist in the memory of most American citizens (as would that of its major successor company, Avco, a decade later), but many of the "WLW-" station call-letters persist.
+Many of the "WLW-" station call-letters persist.

 WCMH-TV used the WLWC call letters from its 1949 sign-on until the station was sold to Outlet Broadcasting in 1976.
 In the 1990s, WCMH entered into an agreement to manage the operations of WWHO in the Columbus market under a "local marketing agreement" (LMA) with Fant Broadcasting, owner of WWHO-TV.
 Outlet, in turn, owned 20% of Fant.
 Due to the success of this arrangement, WCMH's sister station WJAR in Providence, Rhode Island entered into a similar arrangement to operate Channel 28 in that market, also owned by Fant.

 At about the same time, Premier Broadcasting Corporation also announced that it would be using the WLWC call letters for Columbus low-power television station W62BE.
 Because of the historic and brand value of the WLWC call letters in the Columbus market, Outlet arranged to have the call sign "warehoused" on Channel 28 in Providence, Rhode Island, in order to keep competitors from using them in the Columbus area.
 Channel 28 applied for and was assigned the WLWC call letters and has used them ever since.
 Premier's television station, now silent, ultimately took the call letters WLWG.

 Lima, Ohio, Radio station WBKS used the WLWD call letters when it was branded "Wild 93.9."
 The WLWD call letters are familiar in the Lima area since the WDTN signal reaches various portions of the Lima market either over the air or through cable carriage.
 Today, the WLWD call letters are used by a low-power Daystar station in Springfield, Ohio, which is part of the Dayton, Ohio television market.

 The WLWI call letters are used by an AM and FM radio station serving the Montgomery, Alabama radio market.